macadmins/SupportCompanion/README.md

 - **Applications**: View installed applications and their versions.
 - **Identity**: View the current user's profile information and Kerberos SSO or Platform SSO information.
 - **Desktop Info**: Show information on the desktop such as device name, serial number, macOS version, and IP address.
-- **Custom Widgets**: Add custom widgets to the Home view, this allows for displaying information specific to your organization.
+- **Custom Cards**: Add custom cards to the Home view, this allows for displaying information specific to your organization.
 - **Self Service**: Shows all actions in the app configured in the MDM profile.
 This allows for a self-service experience for the user using the UI and not only the menu bar icon.
+- **Company Portal**: If mode is set to `Intune` or if Company Portal is installed, a web view of Company Portal will show in the navigation.
+- **Knowledge Base**: If a knowledge base URL is configured, a menu item for a web view will show up.
 ## Localization

 The app is localized to `Swedish`, `Norwegian`, `French` and `German`.
 The app will display in the user's preferred language if it is set to one of these languages in macOS.
 If the user's preferred language is not one of these, the app will default to English.